 The wheatsheaf illustration that adorns the cover of the new single by Suthering, the newly adopted name for the established Devon-based folk duo Julu Irvine and Heg Brignall, illustrates the notion of gathering admirably, as the duo look at the changing seasons.
 The interweaving voices, augmented by a gentle piano accompaniment and soothing cello marks an exciting phase in this duo’s journey, with a new name taken from an eye-catching word in Robert Macfarlane’s book Landmarks who quotes John Clare’s poem The Autumn Wind: ‘The Autumn’s wind on suthering wings’.
 This is nothing short of a fantastic single and I see good things ahead for Suthering.

-Gather is featured on this week’s edition of the Vaults radio show.
+Gather is included on this week’s edition of the Vaults radio show.

 Suzie Ungerleider – Baby Blues | Self Release